blufftek/agon-console8-basic/STUNT_DRIVER/README.md

 > "You have three lives and each barrel you clear without crashing is worth 10 points.
 Stunt Driver will run on the BBC B or the Electron."

-(Ported to BBC Basic for SDL2 on an M1 Mac Mini in March 2024.
-Platform auto-detect version to run also on Agon/Console8 to come.)
+Ported to BBC Basic for SDL2 on an M1 Mac Mini in March 2024.
+Current version doesn't yet run correctly on Agon/Console8 (watch this space).